-This holiday weekend is all about independence and people in America.
-But what about the animals?
+It’s all about independence and the people in America, but what about the animals?

 America is host to more than 6 million feral pigs